 Additionally, the KVM has interfaces for AC power, reset (button), and LED indicators.
-The LEDs consist of Video, Num Lock, Caps Lock, Scroll Lock, power LEDs, Port LEDs, and CAC LEDs.
+The LEDs consist of Video, Num Lock, Caps Lock, Scroll Lock, power LEDs, and Port LEDs.
 For dual-display models there are two LEDs.
 Video LED(s) light green when the video connection(s) are up and running.
-The Video LEDs flash when a non-qualified monitor is connected.
-The Num Lock LED, Caps Lock LED, and Scroll Lock LED on the keyboard are disabled.
-The Port/CAC LEDs indicate Port/CAC reader selection/connection status.
-All LEDs are located on the RPS and on the front panel of the main KVM except the Video LED(s) that are located on the back panel.
-The TOE does not allow any other user data transmission to or from external entities.
+The Video LEDs flash

-Non-HID functions of a composite USB device; internal Hub; USB CAC Hub; docking protocols; and analog microphone or audio line inputs are not supported by the TOE.
+Non-HID functions of a composite USB device; internal Hub; docking protocols; and analog microphone or audio line inputs are not supported by the TOE.
 During KVM operation, non-standard keyboards with integrated USB hubs and/or other USB-integrated devices may not be fully supported due to the strict security standards and policy for the ATEN Secure KVM Switch.
 If supported, only basic (HID) keyboard operations will function.

-6.2.7 FDP_PUD_EXT.1 - Powering Unauthorized Devices
+6.2.6 FDP PUD EXT.1 - Powering Unauthorized Devices